mababio/metabase-app/README.md

 It uses
 - Terraform for infrastructure provisioning.
   - Wanted to use a Cloud agnostic IaC tool, and Terraform is the most popular and widely used tool for this purpose.
-  - We want a step further so we used terragrunt to manage our terraform code.
+  - We went a step further so we used terragrunt to manage our terraform code.
 - Helm for Kubernetes package management
   - We are using Helm to package our application and deploy it to the EKS cluster.
   - Utimately, we must use helm also for argo.